Recovering after a crime

 • Do something relaxing to take your mind off it

 Take action: Make sure that the crime has been reported.
-You can report directly to Thames Valley Police, but there are also different ways that you can report a crime.
+You can report directly to Thames Valley Police or to Fearless

 Crucial: You can also get support from your GP or School Health Nurse

-Other places to access access support with your mental include:
+Other places to access access support with your mental health include:

 Crucial: Victims First provides free emotional and practical support to all victims and witnesses of crime.
 It’s available across Oxfordshire and can provide help to people of all ages.